WellthCare

 Younger Employees (Under 35)

-• Lower utilization of expensive medical services; more likely to delay care.
+• Lower utilization of expensive medical services; they tend to delay care.

-• Higher turnover makes benefits stickiness a challenge for employers.
+• Higher turnover — benefits stickiness is a challenge for employers.

-• Underuse of preventive care leads to missed opportunities to address risk factors early.
+• Underuse of preventive care — missed chances to catch risk factors early.

 Mid-Career Employees (35-55)

-• Chronic condition onset (diabetes, hypertension, musculoskeletal issues) increases claims severity.
+• Chronic conditions (diabetes, hypertension, musculoskeletal issues) start emerging, raising claims severity.

-• Family coverage needs grow, raising employer cost per employee.
+• Family coverage needs grow, pushing up employer cost per employee.

 • Preventive adherence becomes critical to avoid catastrophic claims later.

-• WellthCare’s personalized plans of care and nurse concierge identify high-risk individuals early, and the Health-to-Wealth engine rewards them for staying on track.
+• WellthCare’s personalized plans of care and nurse concierge spot high-risk people early, and the Health-to-Wealth engine rewards them for staying on track.

 Older Employees (55-64) and Near-Retirees

-• Highest cost cohort in any employer plan.
-Many have multiple chronic conditions and complex medication regimens.
+• Highest cost cohort — many have multiple chronic conditions and complex meds.

-• Retirement insecurity magnifies stress, worsening health outcomes.
+• Retirement insecurity adds stress, making health worse.

 • Medicare eligibility at 65 creates a natural transition point.
-Employers can remove high-cost lives from their plan, reducing claims risk.
+Employers can shift high-cost people off their plan, reducing claims risk.

 What Leading Employers Do Differently

-Forward-thinking employers no longer treat benefits as static.
+Forward-thinking employers don't treat benefits as static anymore.
 They use age-based data to:

 1. Incentivize preventive care earlier — A 25-year-old who completes a biometric screening earns store credit and retirement contributions, building lifetime habits.

-2. Identify at-risk populations - The WellthCare Readiness Index analyzes actual employee behavior (scans, labs, medication adherence) to flag individuals who would benefit from condition management or Medicare transition.
+2. Identify at-risk populations — The WellthCare Readiness Index analyzes actual employee behavior (scans, labs, medication adherence) to flag who'd benefit from condition management or Medicare transition.

-3. Remove high-cost lives from the employer plan - At age 65, employees seamlessly transition to WellthCare Medicare, keeping their store balance and pension growth while the employer eliminates their claim exposure.
+3. Remove high-cost lives from the employer plan — At age 65, employees seamlessly move to WellthCare Medicare, keeping their store balance and pension growth while the employer eliminates their claim exposure.

-4. Lower premiums across the board - As older, high-risk employees move off the plan, the risk pool improves for younger and mid-career employees, stabilizing or reducing premiums for everyone.
+4. Lower premiums across the board — As older, high-risk employees leave the plan, the risk pool improves for younger and mid-career employees, stabilizing or reducing premiums for everyone.

 The WellthCare Approach: Turning Age into an Advantage